BohaoSuCC/BohaoSuCC/README.md

 Here are some ideas to get you started:

+Hi!
+I'm Bohao Su!
+I'm currently pursuing a Master degree of Science in Urban Spatial Science at University College London!

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...